codyaverett/memento/personal/job-hunting/Federal-reserve-bank-topics.md

 ### 1-2 years of experience designing and integrating with web-based HTTP APIs (REST (preferred), GraphQL, SOAP)
 - I am very familiar with designing and integrating REST based apis
+- Tested apis with postman
+- Documented apis with Swagger
 - I have played with GraphQL and used it on a few internal Gatsby JS sites (Used GraphQL on the application build step)
 - I do not like SOAP and XML based queries.
 	  It's cumbersome, verbose and there are simpler ways to get the same job done